kvxni/Fruit-Basket/README.md

 Changes have been made:

-	- Scanled image to size
+	- Scaled image to size
 	- Modified it